UPDATE: ACLJ Steps in Again To Stop Another Senior Housing Complex's Illegal Interference With Resident Bible Study

-This time, the federal violation occurred in Texas at the Fairoaks Housing Complex (“Fairoaks”), which is managed by Plano Community Home Sponsored Properties (PCHSP).
-The senior housing complex informed residents of Fairoaks, including our client, that the Bible study was being shut down in its entirety.
-The room in which the Bible study takes place is a community room that has been opened for other various secular meetings.
+This time, the alleged federal violation occurred in Texas.
+The senior housing complex informed residents of Fairoaks, including our client, that the Bible study was not in compliance with their policies.
+However, the room in which the Bible study takes place is a community room that has been opened for other various secular meetings.
 As such, the prohibition of a Bible study because of its religious nature clearly violates the FHA and the Department of Justice’s own directive, which provides:

 No one may be discriminated against in the sale, rental or enjoyment of housing because of their religious beliefs.
 This includes equal access to all the benefits of housing: someone could not, for example, be excluded from reserving a common room for a prayer meeting when the room may be reserved for various comparable secular uses.

-A few days after informing our client that she must cease her Bible study, the housing complex reversed course – likely realizing that its actions constituted a gross violation of federal law – and informed our client that the Bible study could continue but only with special restrictions.
-The restrictions imposed by management constituted yet another violation of the FHA.
+A few days after informing our client that she must cease her Bible study, the housing complex informed our client that the Bible study could continue but only with special restrictions.
+The restrictions imposed by management constituted another alleged violation of the FHA.
 For example, the complex indicated that our client could only continue the Bible study if its members refrained from saying anything that might “possibl[y] be perceived as racism and discrimination.”
-Additionally, Fairoaks threatened that if “any possible violations occur and/or complaints of feeling offended and discriminated against are filed . . . , then [Fairoaks] [would] have no choice but to ask that this class be moved to a private location.”
+Additionally, Fairoaks stated if “any possible violations occur and/or complaints of feeling offended and discriminated against are filed . . . , then [Fairoaks] [would] have no choice but to ask that this class be moved to a private location.”

 Follow the ACLJ for updates regarding this situation and other legal battles we are fighting to protect the rights of Americans.
 If you are experiencing a similar situation, please contact us at ACLJ.org/HELP.